archipel-network/archipel-core/doc/ud3tn_aap.md

-# µPCN Application Agent Protocol (AAP)
+# µD3TN Application Agent Protocol (AAP)

-The µPCN Application Agent Protocol (AAP) allows applications to register a custom (sub-)EID with µPCN and send and receive bundles via this EID.
+The µD3TN Application Agent Protocol (AAP) allows applications to register a custom (sub-)EID with µD3TN and send and receive bundles via this EID.
 Communication takes place over a plain TCP connection.
 The default port is 4242.
 This document describes version 1 (v1) of the protocol.

 ## Message Format